cabintech/FXCoreMP/README.md

 It would be necessary to find and read the macro definition to have any idea about what the arguments are, and if the correct registers are being used.
 In this case the code can be made more readable by using named arguments in the invocation.
-A named argument is the argument name (from the macro definition) followed by the "=" character, and then the argument value.
+In it's simplest form a named argument is the argument name (from the macro definition) followed by the "=" character, and then the argument value.